zeroluck/docs/sources/admin-guide/cache-refresh/index.md

 For each source LDAP server, the Gluu Server deployer needs to know the LDAP connection details, and have credentials for a user with read access (as needed) to the LDAP tree.
-At a minimum: host, port, bind DN, bind password, base dn for search, objectclass of person entry.
-Note:
+At a minimum: host, port, bind DN, bind password, base DN for search, and object class of person entry.
-LDAPS should always be used.
+Please note that the usage of LDAPS is strongly recommended.

 ![Cahce_refresh_diagram](https://cloud.githubusercontent.com/assets/5271048/8237617/4df7d88e-15b6-11e5-98eb-5bb0376b9750.png)